Every disability uniquely impacts learning, so accommodations are tailored to each individual.

 - Testing Accommodations

 - Students should have the opportunity to demonstrate what they have learned without disability-related barriers getting in the way.
-In the hopes of reducing barriers, DAR offers testing accommodations such as reduced-distraction testing spaces, extended time, readers, scribes and more.
+DAR offers testing accommodations such as reduced-distraction testing spaces, extended time, readers, scribes and more.
 Testing accommodations are determined on a case-by-case basis.

 - Texts In Alternative Format

-- Students who experience barriers that impact reading course material may be eligible to receive texts in an alternative format.
+- Students who experience barriers that impact reading may be eligible to receive texts in an alternative format.
 Examples of alternative formats include electronic text, braille, tactile graphics and text enlargement.

 But that's not all!
 Additional resources provided by our staff or the Academic Success Center may include: